How do dynamic electricity tariffs work?

 If you prefer stability in your energy bills or your usage patterns are harder to shift.

-- You use most electricity during peak times (evenings/weekends)
+- You use most electricity during peak times.

 Comparing dynamic tariffs

-Because the unit rate changes daily, dynamic electricity tariffs might seem harder to compare than standard or Time-of-Use plans.
+Because the unit rate changes every half hour, dynamic electricity tariffs can be harder to compare than standard or Time-of-Use plans.

 Switch and save on your energy bills